 Sabine Macher is a dancer, writer, translator and photographer, born in West-Germany and based in Paris, France.
 She conceives stage projects enhancing the minimal conditions of the performing arts: gathering at the same time in the same place for a limited duration in order to emit and receive what can be heard or seen.
 Her work is triggered by observation, description and synesthetic close up, as well as attracted to immance and its forms.

-Dimitris Mytilinaios is active in the dance field since 2012.
-He is a graduate of the Greek National School of Dance and the exerce master’s program in Montpellier.
-In 2016, he was a fellow of the Onassis Foundation scholarship.
-He has collaborated with choreographers such as Yvonne Rainer, Romeo Castellucci, Iris Karayan and Lenio Kaklea, and develops his own choreographic work.
-He also takes part in the Artworks Fellowship conducted by Stavros Niarchos Foundation and the educational program Dancing to Connect.
+Dimitris Mytilinaios has been active in the dance field since 2012.
+He is a graduate of the Greek National School of Dance and master “exerce” in Montpellier with a full scholarship from Onassis Foundation (2016-18).
+He has collaborated with choreographers such as Yvonne Rainer and Iris Karayan, while he has been developing and presenting his own choreographic work.
+In the meantime, he works with Lenio Kaklea, Mariela Nestora, Pat Catterson, Uri Shaffir, Foofwa d'Imobilité.

 Loren Palmer is a light designer, active in the field of live arts since 2019.
 Born in New Zealander and French by adoption, she studied dance at the CNDC in Angers and performed with Joëlle Bouvier, Charles Création Ange, Guillermo Botello, Lionel Hoche, Héla Fatoumi and Eric Lamoureux, Khalid Benghrib, Jean-Luc Verna and Olivier Dubois.
 She is a certified teacher in Contemporary Dance and Yoga and teaches in France and internationally to audiences of all ages, from multiple social and cultural backgrounds and from all disciplines.
 In 2004 she co-founded the Co.
 2k_far “contemporary creation of all kinds” in Casablanca and in 2009 the Co.
 Porte L / K in Paris.
 Her artistic evolution manifests through her solo and collaborative experiences, developing spaces for choreographic expression, plastic object installations, experimental videos and light.
 As a light designer, she graduated from the CFPTS in Paris in Light Technique and Management where she extended her choreographic reflection by a physical and organic approach to scenic lighting.
 Since 2019, she creates light installations and scenography for multiple projects and artists such as Co.
 Arthesic, PlanK, Lenio Kaklea and M. Barbin.